 In the Classroom after Concussion is an online course that provides helpful information, practical strategies and resources for educators working with students with brain injury.
-For: Classroom teachers, special educators, school psychologists, counselors, therapists, and administrators
+The course is designed for: Classroom teachers, special educators, school psychologists, counselors, therapists, and administrators.

-Total course time: 10 hours (10 PDUs).
+Total course time: 10 hours.
 Work at your own pace, on your own schedule.

 Traumatic brain injury (TBI) in children is a significant public health problem in the United States.
 A brain injury, caused by a bump, blow, or jolt to the head, disrupts the normal function of the brain.